adadelta/Unbiased-Press-Processing-Service/README.md

 ### Running the tests

-To run the tests, run this command:
+To run the unit tests, run this command:

     lein with-profile test-profile test

+To run the integration tests, add :integration keyword

+    lein with-profile test-profile test :integration

 ## License